 Does Your Fish Tank Need an Air Pump?

-The impression bubblers create in aquariums, as mentioned, is breathtaking, but an air pump is not a must in your fish tank.
+The impression airstone bubblers (see recommended product) create in aquariums, as mentioned, is breathtaking, but an air pump is not a must in your fish tank.
 If you have enough surface agitation, which in itself is adding a good amount of air exchange, an air pump will mostly serve as an accessory.

 In-the-place of an air pump, you can use live plants or a filter to improve your aquarium air concentration.
 All you need to do is make sure there is enough air circulating in the fish tank.

-That being said, an air pump is the best equipment or aquarium aeration method to efficiently and effectively move air around your fish tank.
+That being said, an air pump (see recommended product) is the best equipment or aquarium aeration method to efficiently and effectively move air around your fish tank.